Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Another exceptional 5-star hotel is the Grand Hyatt Tokyo where you’ll get just what you’d expect from the Hyatt Hotels: comfort and luxury.

-Located in one of the must-see areas, Roppongi, staying here will give you easy access to the city’s hustle bustle and the great nightlife, plenty of shopping opportunities and yummy restaurants.
+Located in one of the must-see areas, Roppongi, staying here will give you easy access to the city’s hustle and bustle and the great nightlife, plenty of shopping opportunities and yummy restaurants.

-The b tokyo akasaka
+The b Akasaka

 Free coffee and free Wi-Fi all day round, what else could one wish for?
-Clean and comfy rooms, decent prices, super helpful and friendly staff who speak your language and a prime location very close to Roppongi area are other selling points for this top pick in Tokyo.
+Clean and comfy rooms, decent prices, super helpful and friendly staff who speak your language and a prime location very close to the Roppongi area are other selling points for this top pick in Tokyo.

-Imano Tokyo Hostel
+Imano Hostel Tokyo

 Even though Japan’s capital is not among the cheapest of cities, it is still possible to enjoy this bustling metropole and not spend a fortune on accommodation.

 The Imano Tokyo Hostel offers dormitories for 6 to 10 people – males and females sleep separately – but also has private rooms in Japanese style for families.
-Benefit from the amazing locating right in the heart of Shinjuku and spend your money on experiencing the city to the fullest!
+Benefit from the amazing location right in the heart of Shinjuku and spend your money on experiencing the city to the fullest!

-Orientation: Tokyo Areas You Should Know About
+Orientation: The Best Tokyo Areas

 Shibuya

 This place is known to be Tokyo’s culture and teen fashion district.
 It is a popular entertainment and shopping area since the place is also booming in population.
-It is also one of Tokyo’s 23 city wards; most busy and colorful districts filled with restaurants, clubs, and shopping center.
+It is also one of Tokyo’s 23 city wards; the most busy and colorful districts filled with restaurants, clubs, and shopping center.
 You may want to visit some of their famous districts and streets: Koen Dori, Center Gai, Love Hotel Hill, and Spain Slope.

 Shinjuku & Golden Gai